Goins’ RBI single in 10th lifts Blue Jays past Astros, 4-3

 Marco Estrada gave up three runs and five hits with seven strikeouts in seven innings.
 The right-hander had his third straight good start but has not won since May 27.

-Charlie Morton allowed three runs and seven hits with seven strikeouts in seven innings for the Astros.
+Charlie Morton allowed three runs and seven hits with seven strikeouts in seven innings.

 Jeff Bagwell was honored in a pregame ceremony for entering the Hall of Fame last weekend.
 Bagwell played his entire 15-year career with the Astros and has his number retired by the club.
 Former teammate Lance Berkman, former manager Phil Garner and Astros President Reid Ryan were among those who spoke during the ceremony.